zeek/logschema/README.md

 Log streams nearly always get defined in `zeek_init()` event handlers.
 That's why the package looks for registered log streams after those handlers have run.
-Howeever, script authors are free to create Zeek logs at any time and under arbitrary conditions, so the package will not automatically see such logs.
+However, script authors are free to create Zeek logs at any time and under arbitrary conditions, so the package will not automatically see such logs.
 We suggest the use of custom `Log::Schema::run_export()` invocations in that case.